vali-shaik/Flip-coin/README.md

 Problem
 ===========
-Write a class called “ListHierarchy” that accepts data values and then lets you search the list to see if a value is in the list.
+Write a class that accepts data values and then lets you search the list to see if a value is in the list.
 The key part of the class is in the data structure that it uses to store the data.
 The data structure will have a random behavior to it.
 For testing purposes, the constructor for